-180 Medical recently had the privilege of sponsoring and participating in the OKASA (Oklahoma Adaptive Sports Association) Annual Wheelchair Basketball Tournament.
+180 Medical recently had the privilege of sponsoring and participating in the 8th Annual OKASA (Oklahoma Adaptive Sports Association) Wheelchair Basketball Tournament.
 This fun event took place at Oklahoma City University‘s Freede Wellness Center Thursday evening, April 28th, 2016, and it was our 6th consecutive year to have a team of our own play against the Oklahoma Blaze, along with teams of physicians from OU Medicine.

-About OKASA: The Oklahoma Adaptive Sports Association, formerly known as GODSA (the Greater Oklahoma Disabled Sports Association) is an organization that supports recreational and athletic activities for adults and children with disabilities.
+OKASA (Oklahoma Adaptive Sports Association, formerly known as GODSA/Greater Oklahoma Disabled Sports Association) is an organization that supports recreational and athletic activities for adults and children with disabilities.
 These events include such sports as wheelchair basketball, track and field, swimming, table tennis, and competitive weight-lifting.

 The organization promotes health and fitness and teaches lifelong skills such as team effort, good sportsmanship, setting goals, commitment, and responsibility.
 Learn more at their official website or connect with their wheelchair basketball, the Oklahoma Blaze, at their Facebook page.